Examples of Fighting Fund Awards

 This has been followed up with further awards for Railfuture's Thameslink 2 concept.

-New Rail Stations
+New / Reopened Rail Stations

-Railfuture has awarded £500 towards a case being produced for the Beattock Station Action Campaign in Scotland, and up to £10,000 towards a GRIP3 study for a station at Magor in Wales.
+Railfuture has awarded £500 towards a case being produced for the Beattock Station Action Group in Scotland.